 Macquarie Dictionary declared ‘#metoo’ as the 2018 word of the year, but its impact in the workplace will be felt more than ever in 2023 and beyond.
 Sadly, there’s still a long way to go.
 The fact is, one in three people has felt sexually harassed in their workplace, and one in two people have been exposed to sexual harassment, either as a victim themselves or as a bystander.
 As a human resources manager, it’s important to take a strong stance on harassment and bullying in the workplace.

 The branding of your culture

-Coca-Cola’s is not only one of the world’s most recognisable logos and it instantly identifies the company as a global leader.
-Visual branding is what stands you apart from the pack and can be applied to small or medium business too.
+Coca-Cola’s logo is not only one of the world’s most recognisable logos, but it also instantly identifies the company as a global leader.
+Visual branding sets you apart from the pack and can also be applied to small or medium businesses.
 Focus on the recruitment page of your website, and ‘sell’ the company’s ethos as carefully as you would your product.
-A business’ mission statement or culture can be more important to a would-be candidate than the actual business you undertake.
-After all, research reveals that the Millennials we mentioned earlier would take a $10,000 pay cut in exchange for improved work life.
+A business’ mission statement or culture can be more critical to a would-be candidate than the actual business you undertake.
+After all, research reveals that Millennials would take a $10,000 pay cut in exchange for improved work life.

 Your Career in Human Resources

 Do you want to learn more about HR skills employees demand, the latest emerging job roles and salaries, and recent industry insights?